archAhazi/FlipperZeroBuildNotes/BuildNotes.md

 Click the Install from file below the big INSTALL button

-Find your .dfu file in the dist folder and Open
+Find your .dfu file in the dist/f7/ folder and Open

 # PROFIT!!!